-If the chipset has an embedded 32-bit write buffer, to support delay transaction cycles, you can enable this item to provide compliance with PCI Ver.
-2.1 specifications.
-We recommend that you leave this item at the default value.
+The chipset has an embedded 32-bit posted write buffer to support delayed transaction cycles.
+Enable this item to support compliance with PCI specification version 2.1.

-AGP Graphics Aperture Size (64 MB)
+AGP Aperture Size (64 MB)

 This item defines the size of the aperture if you use an AGP graphics adapter.
 The AGP aperture refers to a section of the PCI memory address range used for graphics memory.
 We recommend that you leave this item at the default value.